Policy

 Before the commencement of the match the following procedures must be followed:

-a) Home Team prepares pitch is prepared with Nets, Flag, Spectator area/line.
+a) Home Team prepares pitch ( Nets, Corner Flag, Spectator/Respect area/line, Grass Surface inspection (Animal Faeces).

 b) Home team to welcome Away team via Manager/Captain (U14s - U18s) visiting opposing team.

-c) Referee inspects the pitch for safety and compliance.
+c) Referee inspects the pitch for safety and compliance (Fit to Play).

 g) Referee performs separate Team briefing of Manager/Coaches and players on their requirements for the games.
 (Captain Taking Responsibility U14s-U18s)

-h) Players and officials perform a Fair Play line-up and handshake procedure on the centre line.
+h) Players and officials perform a Respect line-up and handshake procedure on the centre line.

 i) Managers/Coaches to enforce spectator area/line.